 - All applications must be supported by a valuation report to be undertaken by a member of the Royal Institute of Chartered Surveyors (RICS) on the property offered as security for the loan.
-The report should confirm current market value, potential value (on completion) rental income (if loan to let). - The cost of the valuation is payable by the applicant and no application for a loan will be processed without this document. - Please note that Kent County Council must be named as an interested party and the surveyor must note that KCC is relying on the valuation report for loan application. - It is recommended that applicants source their own approved surveyor to carry this out.
+The report should confirm current market value, potential value (on completion) rental income (even if it is your intention to sell) and where possible an opinion as to the costs of works. - The cost of the valuation is payable by the applicant and no application for a loan will be processed without this document. - Please note that Kent County Council must be named as an interested party and the surveyor must note that KCC is relying on the valuation report for loan application. - It is recommended that applicants source their own approved surveyor to carry this out.
 See Section 5.0 Loan Security for further information.